 Jim Hurst is a nationally-recognized trial lawyer who serves on the firm's global management committee.
-He’s been trying cases for about 30 years.
-He's also argued dozens of appeals including before the U.S. Supreme Court.
-His clients have included some of the nation’s largest companies, such as Pfizer, Abbott Laboratories, Google, Medtronic, Sears, Verizon, AbbVie, and Bristol-Myers Squibb.
+He’s been trying cases for over 30 years and has argued dozens of appeals including before the U.S. Supreme Court.

 'Kirkland’s Hurst Wins, and Then He Wins Some More—How Does He Do It?' – The American Lawyer

 Kirkland’s Hurst is a ‘trial titan’ who ‘wins and wins and wins again' in ‘battles with the highest stakes.' – 2019 Lawdragon Legend